 Security Tip: Keep Your Tools Updated!

-In case you missed the news, Composer released a security update during the week: https://blog.packagist.com/composer-2-7-and-cve-2024-24821/.
+Back in February 2024, Composer released a security update: https://blog.packagist.com/composer-2-7-and-cve-2024-24821/.
 This security update fixes the high severity risk CVE-2024-24821: Composer code execution and possible privilege escalation via compromised InstalledVersions.php or installed.php.

 The vulnerability is fairly easy to understand:

-Composer loads two files from a project’s `vendor/composer/` directory every time it’s executed: `InstalledVersions.php` and `installed.php`.
+Composer loads two files from a project’s vendor/composer/ directory every time it is executed: InstalledVersions.php and installed.php.
 If an attacker can modify these files, they can get their malicious code running on the victim’s computer.
-While this is expected behaviour during normal project activity1 , Composer will also load these files during global commands, such as `composer self-update`.
-This becomes a major security risk if you have Composer installed globally and you update it using `sudo composer self-update`.
-The malicious code is now run as root on your machine!
+While this is expected behaviour during normal project activity, Composer will also load these files during global commands, such as composer self-update.

-Their recommendations are:
+The recommendations from Composer are:

 1. Update Composer ASAP.

-2. Don’t run Composer with `sudo`2.
+2. Don’t run Composer with sudo.

 This brings us back to the topic of this Security Tip: Keep Your Tools Updated!